HL7/fhir-shorthand/input/pagecontent/reference.md

 Extensions are specified using the `contains` keyword.
 There are two types of extensions, *standalone* and *inline*:

-* Standalone extensions have their own SDs, and can be reused.
+* Standalone extensions have their own StructureDefinitions, and can be reused.
 They can be defined internally (in the same FSH project), or externally in core FHIR or an external IG.
 Only standalone extensions can be used directly in profiles.
-* Inline extensions do not have separate SDs, and cannot be reused in other profiles.
+* Inline extensions do not have StructureDefinitions, and cannot be reused in other profiles.
 Inline extensions can only be used to specify sub-extensions in a complex (nested) extension.

 The syntaxes to specify standalone extension(s) are: